-Terms of Reference Post-Early Presidential Election Evaluation Mission Republic of Yemen
+Terms of Reference

-Mission Composition The evaluation mission will be composed of two-to-three independent international consultants appointed by the United Nations Development Programme (UNDP) in consultation with the United Nations Electoral Assistance Division (UNEAD), in addition to an independent local national consultant.
+Post-Early Presidential Election Evaluation Mission Republic of Yemen independent international consultants appointed by the United Nations Development Programme (UNDP) in consultation with the United Nations Electoral Assistance Division (UNEAD), in addition to an independent local national consultant.
 It is envisaged that one international consultant shall be the Team Leader and hold overall responsibility for the submission of the final report and findings.
 The consultants will be supported by a local national assistant/translator(s) and receive logistical support from UNDP Yemen.
-Type of Evaluation External Duration of the Mission 22 days with approximately 15 days in-country Tentative Starting Date April 2012 Location Sana'a, Republic of Yemen (with the prospect of travel outside of Sana'a, dependent on security assessment at the time of travel)